 Dear Deferred Inspection:

-I am requesting correction to my I-94 arrival record.
+I am requesting a correction to my I-94 arrival record.
 I entered the US through [PORT OF ENTRY] on [DATE].

 [PROVIDE INFORMATION ABOUT YOUR ERRONEOUS ADMISSION AND EXPLAIN REASON FOR CORRECTION BEING SOUGHT.]